uiua-lang/uiua/site/text/macros.md

 As you can see, the operands are passed to the function as an array of boxed strings.

-Array macros may be passed a function pack operand.
+Code macros may be passed a function pack operand.
 Each operand from the pack will be put in the array.

 ```uiua
 F! ←^ $"_"
 F!(+|-|×|÷)
 ```

-The array macro's function must return either a string or an array of boxed strings.
+The code macro's function must return either a string or an array of boxed strings.
 This value will be converted back to Uiua code and compiled as normal.

 Format strings can help a lot in generating new code.
 For example, if we wanted to make a version of [both]() that calls its function on an arbitrary number of sets of values, we could use [reshape]() and [bracket]().